foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/006-detector-type.md

 The guardrails orchestrator interfaces with different types of detectors.
 Detectors of a given type are compatible with only a subset of orchestrator endpoints.
 In order to reduce changes of misconfiguration, we need a way to map detectors to be used only with compatible endpoints.
+This would additionally provide a way for us to refer to a particular detector type within the code, without looking at its `hostname` (url) , which can be error prone.
+Good example for this is validating if certain detector would work with certain orchestrator endpoint or not.

 ## Decision